Don Knotts in a Bittersweet Tale of Love and Loss

 |Henry meets Crusty|

-Things go quite well for a while, and Henry manages to direct US warships to sink predatory Nazi submarines.
-Finally, however, the Nazis catch on to what is happening to all their subs, and develop a cunning counter-measure designed to rid themselves of Henry and his "thrum" once and for all.
+Things go quite well for a while, and Henry manages to direct US warships to sink predatory German submarines.
+Finally, however, the Germans catch on to what is happening to all their subs, and develop a cunning counter-measure designed to rid themselves of Henry and his "thrum" once and for all.
 Forcing a final showdown, they assemble a fleet of submarines and fire a bunch of torpedoes at Henry that hone in on his thrum.
 In dodging them, clumsy Henry accidentally loses his spectacles.
-Everything seems dire, but with the help of his friend, Crusty, and clever use of his thrum, Henry manages to redirect the Nazi torpedoes away from him and back toward the very submarines that had attacked him.
-The entire Nazi submarine fleet is sunk, achieving final naval victory for the Allies.
+Everything seems dire, but with the help of his friend, Crusty, and clever use of his thrum, Henry manages to redirect the German torpedoes away from him and back toward the very submarines that had attacked him.
+The entire German submarine fleet is sunk, achieving final naval victory for the Allies.

 |Henry gets an idea|